 - Not maintaining cold chain during handling and storage of the vaccine.

-- Administration of the vaccine by a route other than the recommended one.
+- Administration of the vaccine by a route other than the recommended ones.
 Most of the anti-rabies vaccine administered via the intramuscular route to achieve better protection.

 - The vaccines require updating from time to time.
-Sometimes vaccine may not protect because new virus type may appear in the field which might differ from the vaccine strain.
+Sometimes vaccines may not protect because new virus types may appear in the field which might differ from the vaccine strain.

 - Administering several live modified vaccines at very short intervals (1-4 days apart) may lead to vaccination failure.

 To keep healthy your cat, you must choose a proper vaccination schedule for your cat.
 The cost of the vaccines may differ in different countries.
 I know you will not bother about the value of vaccines.
 You have a general idea of the diseases required immunizations, the cat vaccination schedule, and common causes of vaccination failure.
 I think this small article will help you a lot with understanding your cat and enrich the knowledge.